calebmwelsh/ClashAutomation/README.md

 Contributions are welcome!
 If you find a bug or have a suggestion for improvement, feel free to open an issue or submit a pull request.

 ---

-ClashAutomation

-An experimental automation framework for Clash of Clans that manages multiple accounts and base progression using vision-based detection.
-Designed for Windows via Google Play Games Beta, the system uses a flexible coordinate system and OCR for robust UI interaction.